We provide a weekly residual and recycling collection service for all kerbside properties and estates in Lambeth with unlimited recycling.

 Find out what to do with items that can't be recycled from home: Lambeth recycling map

-Please make sure your recycling does not obstruct the footpath and that it is not put out before 8pm on the night before your collection.
+Please make sure your recycling does not obstruct the footpath.

 If you are physically unable to put out your recycling and do not have anyone who can help you, we can arrange an assisted collection.